Tips to Help Cats & Dogs with Separation Anxiety

 - Excessive chewing or other destructive behavior in the home

-“Sometimes, it can be difficult to distinguish separation anxiety from boredom or attention seeking,” adds Dr. Ragen McGowan, pet behavior scientist at Purina.
-“So, you may need to ask your neighbors if they hear your pets vocalizing after the family leaves the house for the day, set up pet cams in the house or keep a log of when you come home to messes.”
+“Sometimes, it can be difficult to distinguish separation anxiety from boredom or attention-seeking,” adds Purina pet behavior scientist Dr. Ragen McGowan, PhD.
+“So, you may need to ask your neighbors if they hear your pets vocalizing after the family leaves the house for the day, set up pet cams in the house, or keep a log of when you come home to messes.”

 Create a Routine

-Family pets benefit from routines just as much as their parents and children.
-Leaving and returning at the same time every day helps your four-legged family members adjust to the changes they’re experiencing and reduce your dog or cat’s separation anxiety.
+Pets benefit from routines just as much as their human family members.
+Leaving and returning at the same time every day helps your four-legged friend adjust to the changes they’re experiencing and reduce your dog or cat’s separation anxiety.

-“It is important to create a routine for your pet around when you are leaving as well,” adds Dr. McGowan.
+“It is important to create a routine for your pet around when you are leaving as well,” says Dr. McGowan.
 “No drawn-out goodbyes are necessary.
-Once everyone is ready to leave and headed out the door, give your pet something to occupy his time—like a chew toy stuffed with treats—and then just walk out the door,” she explains.
+Once everyone is ready to leave and is headed out the door, give your pet something to occupy his time—like a chew toy stuffed with treats—and then just walk out the door,” she suggests.